-Fast forward to 2006 (Me aged 16) and I’d just started studying A-Level Media, all I wanted to watch was films that’d push me out of my own personal comfort zone.
+Fast forward to 2006 (Me aged 16) and I had just started studying A-Level Media, all I wanted to watch was films that’d push me out of my own personal comfort zone.
 Seeing Casino Royale in the cinema was such a change as I am so used to watching thrillers and horrors.
-All I could think is that I want to direct a Bond movie one day… This is still a dream of mine but I’ll leave it wrapped in a box in the corner of my brain for now. 💭
+All I could think is that I want to direct a Bond movie one day… This is still a long forgotten dream of mine but I’ll leave it wrapped in a box in the corner of my brain for now.

 Martin Campbell did a fantastic job with directing Casino Royale, I really cannot fault anything except the fact I wasn’t cast as leading lady.
 In all seriousness though, Eva Green did an amazing job and I feel like she really stood out in comparison to any other female protagonists in this movie genre.
+She gave the role more than just ‘looks’.
 My highlights were the shower scene (which sounds questionable as is), but this scene and the soundtrack alongside it are one of the reasons I loved this movie.
 Yes, it was a scene of romance, but it was a welcome change from the conventional Bond movie narrative.

 I’m not going to lie I have a huge crush on Monsieur Bond – Daniel Craig but besides his piercing blue eyes and fine physique, he is actually a brilliant actor.
 If anything he is underrated as an actor. with films such as Layer Cake and Road to Perdition to his name – I am glad Mr Craig was cast as Bond all those years ago.